RanjitDas-IN/Hello_Nisha/README.md

 # Nisha Wake-Up Detection Dataset & Training a CRNN
-In this project i use my own format `.psv` pipe-separated file.
+In this project i'm using format `.psv` pipe-separated file.
 I use a pipe (|) as a separator
 ---

 ## Overview